Tax Withholding Information

 University of Washington employees cannot provide personal, legal, or tax advice.

-Withholding Election (IRS Form W-4)
+Withholding Elections (IRS Form W-4)

 For assistance in filling out the IRS Form W-4, see the see the IRS Withholding Calculator.

 IRS Form W-4 updates should be made in Workday and can be made at any time throughout the year.
+Refer to the Update Federal Withholding Elections User Guide for details.

 Foreign National employees have special rules for filling out IRS Form W-4.

-Additional Witholding Forms Requirements
+Additional Withholding Forms Requirements

 If you are receiving a pension from the University of Washington, you will need to complete an IRS Form W-4P Withholding Certificate for Pension or Annuity Payments.
 This must be done on paper and submitted to the ISC.